COVID-19 pandemic in Bangladesh: Testing

 Bangladesh has consistently shown one of the lowest test rates per capita in the world and concerns that the level of testing have been insufficient to accurately understand the spread of infection have often been aired, especially in districts outside of Dhaka division.

 Throughout 2020 and the first half of 2021, routine testing was never adopted in Bangladesh.
 The number of tests conducted have typically been between approximately 10 to 18 thousand per day, with the number of tests increasing as infections surge during a wave but then decreasing after, in what some commentators have described as a reactionary response to the pandemic by the authorities.
 As of 16 July 2021, approximately 7.2 million tests had been conducted, corresponding to one test per 23 people - the lowest in South Asia after Afghanistan.

 Bangladesh has predominately depended on usage of RT-PCR tests.
-In December 2020, the use of antigen testing was trialed in ten districts, but take up was not high, with people favoring the use of RT-PCR tests.
+In December 2020, the use of antigen testing was trialed in ten districts, but uptake was not high, with people favoring the use of RT-PCR tests.
 In June 2021, the authorities gave permission for private hospitals and laboratories to conduct antigen tests, which are able to return a result in 20 to 30 minutes, but which are less reliable.

 The cost to an individual in having a COVID-19 test performed has been suggested as a barrier for some people to get tested.
 In June 2020, the number of daily tests had reached new heights of approximately 18,000 by the end of the month, but then began to rapidly decline in July (with typical numbers in the range of 10,000 to 14,000 per day throughout July and August).
 A change in government policy was cited as the cause for the decline, following the introduction of a charge for tests (which had hitherto been free in government facilities) announced on 29 June and requirements for a doctor's referral for a test.

 Fees were introduced of 200 taka for testing done at government facilities and 500 taka for samples collected from home.
-Whilst affordable in comparison to private sector charges of 3000 to 4000 taka per test, it was suggested that this still disincentivizes people, especially considering almost one in four Bangladeshis live below the national poverty line.
+Whilst affordable in comparison to private sector charges of 3000 to 4000 taka per test, it was suggested that this still disincentivized people, especially considering almost one in four Bangladeshis live below the national poverty line.
 In July 2021, with infection numbers rising significantly, the authorities announced they would waive the testing fee of 100 taka for anyone who felt unable to pay it throughout the month of July.
 Antigen tests were priced at 100 taka at government facilities and 700 taka at private ones.